rtomayko/tilt/TEMPLATES.md

 ### Usage

-To use Erubis instead of ERB for all `.erb` and `.rhtml` files, register the extensions as follows:

-    Tilt.register 'erb', Tilt::ErubisTemplate
+The `Tilt::ErubisTemplate` class is registered for all files ending in `.erb` or `.rhtml` by default, but with a *higher* priority than `ERBTemplate`.
+If you specifically want to use Erubis, it's recommended to use `#prefer`:

-    Tilt.register 'rhtml', Tilt::ErubisTemplate
+    Tilt.prefer Tilt::ErubisTemplate

 ### Options